-SEMINAR DATES: In addition to the overseas portion of the program, participants will officially begin the seminar in DeKalb, Illinois on the NIU campus on Saturday, November 29, 2014.
-The overseas seminar will officially begin with departure from the U.S. for London on Saturday, December 27, 2014.
-The program will end on Sunday, January 11, 2015 in Amsterdam.
+SEMINAR DATES: In addition to the overseas portion of the seminar, participants will officially begin the seminar in DeKalb, Illinois on the NIU campus on Saturday, May 2, 2015.
+The overseas component will officially begin with departure from the U.S. for Beijing on Saturday, July 25, 2015.
+The program will end on Friday, August 7, 2015 in Shanghai.

-OBJECTIVES OF THE SEMINAR: The overall purpose of this seminar is to provide participants with an opportunity to be exposed to the international business environment and practices outside the United States.
-In addition, participants will have a chance to develop insight into the cultural, social, and political environments of each country to be visited.
+OBJECTIVES OF THE SEMINAR: The overall purpose of this seminar is to provide participants an opportunity to be exposed to the international business environment and practices outside the United States.
+In addition, this seminar provides participants an opportunity to develop insights into the cultural, social, and political environment of China.
 Participation in an International Business Seminar is a unique way for individuals who are interested in pursuing a career in international business, or a related field, to acquire a firsthand view of international business practices, and experience the excitement of traveling outside the United States.

-SEMINAR COORDINATION: This seminar is offered in cooperation with International Business Seminars in Scottsdale, Arizona.
+SEMINAR COORDINATION: This seminar is offered by the Northern Illinois University College of Business and Study Abroad Office, in cooperation with International Business Seminars in Scottsdale, Arizona.
 Seminar coordination and logistics are provided by Professor Daniel Brenenstuhl, director of International Business Seminars.
 Students who wish to receive academic credit for their participation in a seminar should enroll for the seminar through Northern Illinois University.

-NIU SEMINAR COORDINATOR: Chih-Chen Lee, professor of Accountancy in the Northern Illinois University's College of Business will be responsible for advising students enrolled for this seminar through NIU, along with the oversight of their course requirements.
+NIU SEMINAR COORDINATOR: Chih-Chen Lee, HSBC Professor of Accountancy in the Northern Illinois University's College of Business will be responsible for advising students enrolled for this seminar through NIU, along with the oversight of their course requirements.
 Faculty leading the seminar will be from a variety of U.S. colleges and universities.